 While federal programs have been able to deliver broadband internet, state and local efforts have also been somewhat successful in their drive to expand broadband internet access.
 For example, municipal broadband provided by local governments has the ability to connect underserved communities while competing with private providers to drive prices down and increase the quality of service.
 In one such instance, the Vermont Telecommunications Authority (VTA) launched a $100 million project to provide grants for infrastructure projects in underserved areas for commercial, residential, and community institutions.
 The VTA was able to lease services to different internet service providers that would meet their stringent requirements.

-Chattanooga, Tennessee provided a successful public solution to the internet access gap based on speed of service.
-The city recently began offering 10 gigabit broadband speeds to 170,000 customers within the urban area, beating the speed of the local competition –a 2 gigabit-speed Comcast service.
-Similar high-speed services have been offered to smaller populations in Salisbury, North Carolina and Springfield, Vermont, where faster speeds benefit local businesses, households, and schools.
+Chattanooga, Tennessee provided a successful public solution to the internet access gap based on the speed of service.
+The city recently began offering 10-gigabit broadband speeds to 170,000 customers within the urban area, beating the speed of the local competition –a 2 gigabit-speed Comcast service.
+Similar high-speed services have been offered to smaller populations in Salisbury, North Carolina, and Springfield, Vermont, where faster speeds benefit local businesses, households, and schools.